 – Unsuitable ground requiring engineering design

-– Large square metres of glass (leading to steel portals)
+– Large square metres of glass (requiring steel portals)

-– Open expanses of living areas (requiring engineering due to lack of bracing)
+– Open expanses of living areas (requiring engineering due to lack of walls to brace)

 – Cantilevered decks, roofs, floors